Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Related Work

 In-context learning illustrates how LLMs can generalize from very few examples without training, leading to superior performance on many tasks~\citep{akyürek2023what, brown2020language, shi2024why}.
 However, in this paradigm, LLMs have also displayed notable shortcomings when operating in unfamiliar distributions or on tasks that require generalization beyond surface patterns.
-For example, in multi-armed bandit tasks, LLMs tend to fixate on the same option that first results in a successful reward, even though this is suboptimal \citep{krishnamurthy_can_2024, pan_large_2025, schmied2025llmsgreedyagentseffects}.
-LLMs can also make spurious and incorrect generalizations from confounded in-context data, prioritizing surface-level features such as sentiment~\citep{fei_mitigating_2023}, length~\citep{schoch_-context_2025}, or those favored in its priors~\citep{si_measuring_2023}.
-More broadly, LLMs display inductive biases toward simpler or more common patterns \citep{mccoy_embers_2024, mccoy2024languagemodeloptimizedreasoning}, which can lead to them over-indexing on such patterns within in-context data~\citep{li_patterns_2025, liu2025mind}.
+For example, in multi-armed bandit tasks, LLMs tend to fixate on the same option that first results in a reward \citep{krishnamurthy_can_2024, pan_large_2025, schmied2025llmsgreedyagentseffects}.
+LLMs also make spurious and incorrect generalizations from confounded in-context data, prioritizing surface-level features such as sentiment~\citep{fei_mitigating_2023}, length~\citep{schoch_-context_2025}, or those favored in its priors~\citep{si_measuring_2023}.
+More broadly, LLMs display inductive biases toward simple or common patterns \citep{mccoy2024languagemodeloptimizedreasoning, mccoy_embers_2024}, which can lead them to over-index on such patterns within in-context data~\citep{li_patterns_2025, liu2025mind}.
 Together, these results highlight how limited exploration---through fixation, spurious correlations, or early lock-in on presumed patterns---remains a central bottleneck to robust generalization.